Ivo-Balbaert/The_Way_to_Jai/book/9_More_about_types.md

 # Chapter 9 – More about types

 ## 9.1 First class Types
-Types are a first-class thing in Jai.
+Types are first-class values in Jai.
 This means that you can do the same things with a type than you can do with any other value.
 This gives you a first glimpse of the flexibility of the language.
 All types in Jai have type **Type**, the type of Type is also Type.
 **Code** is also a type (see § 26.4.1).